 You’re most likely to obtain assistance from your own religious institution, but many are willing to help anyone in need, regardless of religious affiliation.

-Some manufacturers offer free samples – you simply need to write or call them and make a request.
+Some manufacturers offer free dog food samples – you simply need to write or call them and make a request.
 You won’t be able to feed your dog over the long-term with free samples, and you don’t want to be constantly changing your dog’s food (this can cause intestinal issues), but a few free trial-size bags of dog food in your cupboard may help out in a pinch.

 Food isn’t the only thing your dog needs.
 He’ll also need a bed, collar, leash, some toys, and other items.
 Fortunately, there are a few avenues by which you can often find low-cost or free versions of these supplies.